-This can lead problems when men overestimate women's sexual interest, or when women miss out by being overly skeptical of men with good intentions.
+This can lead to problems when men overestimate women's sexual interest, or when women miss out by being overly skeptical of men with good intentions.

 Several studies have been conducted to further evaluate these effects (Haselton & Buss, 2000, Henningsen & Henningsen, 2010).
 Support has been found for both men's tendency to over-perceive women's sexual interest and women's tendency to be skeptical of men's commitment intentions.
 The research also indicates that more individual biases creep in too, with both men and women projecting their own level of sexual or commitment interest on a partner as well.

 Overall, then, we seem to not be very accurate in our perceptions of desire and commitment, due to both evolved/biological and socio-emotional reasons.

 How to Know Whether They Like You

 Given the above, how can you tell whether someone really likes you?
 How can you overcome the biases that may be inherent in your perceptions?
 The answer comes from the fact that we are all right some of the time, too!
 And when we get it right, it's usually because we're more focused on objective and concrete indications of interest, rather than biased feelings and perceptions.